Nespresso® Machine – Cleaning & Performance Tips

-Descaling is also a crucial element when looking after your coffee equipment, working on the pump and pipes of your coffee machine rather than the brewing chamber and nozzle.
+Descaling is also a crucial element when looking after your coffee equipment and achieving a clean Nespresso® machine, working on the pump and pipes of your coffee machine rather than the brewing chamber and nozzle.

 But why is it important?
 Well water hardness is the term for the calcium or magnesium carbonate dissolved in water and although there are no health hazards associated with water hardness, it causes scale, as well as scumming and can lead to a build up in deposits of calcium and lime in your machine.